a419625887/HALM/README.md

 * `restored_top_point_data.txt`: Points that define the transformed top bedding surface in the non-dipping domain.
 Columns are point ID, X, Y, Z coordinates
 * `restored_bot_point_data.txt`: Points that define the transformed bottom bedding surface in the non-dipping domain.
 Columns are point ID, X, Y, Z coordinates
 * `Interpolation_nondipping_results.txt`: 3D grid with lithofacies in the non-dipping domain.
 Columns are 2Dgrid ID, X, Y, Z, lithofacies (binary)
 * `grid_lithology.txt`: 3D grid with lithofacies in the original domain.
-Columns are 2Dgrid ID, X, Y, Z, lithofacies (binary).
-This 2D grid the same as that in `domain_discretization.txt`
+This is the final lithologic model.
+Columns in the file are 2Dgrid ID, X, Y, Z, lithofacies (binary).
+This 2D grid the same as that specified in `domain_discretization.txt`
 * `Mapped_logs.csv`: Well log data in terms of lithologic sequences in the non-dipping domain.
 Columns are well name, X, Y, Z, lithology
 * `log_intersection.txt`: Intersection points between each well log and the bedding surfaces.
 For visualization only.